HackerNoon Reporter: Please tell us briefly about your background.

 What’s most exciting about your traction to date?

-What technologies are you currently most excited about, and most worried about?
+What technologies are you currently most excited about?
 And why?

 What drew you to get published on HackerNoon?
 What do you like most about our platform?